dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So what is Docker?

-Docker is a piece of technology that allows you, the developer, to wrap your application and all its dependencies that it needs in order to run into an image, which you can run in any host.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any host.

 The only requirement to get your application running in 99% of the time is that